mxagar/asl_alphabet_image_classification/README.md

 Once the autoencoder was trained, I used it to encode all the images to vectors of size `512`; then, I attached two classifiers:

-- A logistc regression, to provide some intepretability to the model choices.
+- A logistic regression, to provide some intepretability to the model choices.
 - A random forest, to be able to reach high accuracies.

 Both models were trained with a small grid search using cross-correlation (i.e., hyperparameter tuning).
-Unfortunately, the logistic regression was not able o converge, and the results of the best random forest are shown, which are close to the CNN model defined and trained from scratch:
+Unfortunately, the logistic regression was not able to converge, and the results of the best random forest are shown, which are close to the CNN model defined and trained from scratch:

 ![Autoencoder + Random Forest: Confusion Matrix](./assets/confusion_matrix_autoencoder_rf.jpeg)